Skip to contents

 Why Euclidean and not Pearson correlation as the primary

 Two base-subtracted CIs share systematic image-domain spatial structure (face shape, oval signal support, low-frequency Gaussian-noise smoothness) that pushes their correlation above zero even when the underlying mental representations are unrelated.
-Absolute correlation values therefore do not cleanly mean "these conditions are similar".
-Euclidean distance does not share this failure mode.
-The Pearson correlation fields ($correlation, $boot_cor, $ci_cor, $boot_se_cor) are retained for backwards compatibility and slated for removal in a future release.
+Absolute correlation values therefore do not cleanly mean "these conditions are similar": two unrelated traits can easily produce r well above zero from the shared image scaffolding alone, so a "high" correlation does not by itself license a similarity claim.
+Euclidean distance does not share this baseline issue, which is why it is the primary statistic here.

 Reading the plot